 Two and three-wheelers will be the early adopters of electrification.This will gradually move towards fleet passenger cars but the Internal Combustion Engine(ICE) will continue to be the dominant technology in the remaining segments.
 Bosch withits focus on environment continues research and improvements in conventional ICEtechnology and applications and has been able to achieve even lower emissions than what ismandated.
 Other key areas of focus emerging is around Asset Utilization and use ofAnalytics in Mobility.
 To cater to these new age businesses we have created agile projecthouses both on Electrification and Mobility Services to understand the local requirementsand use the global expertise to provide localized solutions for the Indian market.
 Theseproject houses being a step towards future-proofing of the Company will need time totranslate to mature businesses.

 3.8 Risks and Concerns

-The Company follows a specific well-defined and comprehensive risk management processthat is integrated with operations for identification categorization andprioritization of operational financial and strategic business risks.
-Across the organization there areteams responsible for these processes who report to the senior management.
+The Company follows a specific well-defined risk management processwhich is integrated with its operations for identification categorization andprioritization of operational financial and strategic business risks.
+Across theorganization there are teams responsible for the previously mentioned processes whoreport to the Senior Management.

-The Risk Management Committee reviews the effectiveness of the process at regular intervals.
+The Risk Management Committee headed by Mr. Soumitra BhattacharyaManaging Director reviews the effectiveness of the process at regular intervals.